kaitlincart/tech-writing-exercises/README.md

 1. Edits
 1. Instructional design best practices

-## Exercise 1: Create task and task steps
+## Exercise 1: Create a task and task steps

 **Time: 20 minutes**

 The goal of these exercises are to practice writing specific tasks and task steps.
 A well defined task and steps are key to creating a focused, well thought out tutorial.

-First, you will create the task steps for a predefined task.
-Then, you will create three unique, specific tasks and then create the task steps for one of them.
+* In [exercise 1.1](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise1-TaskSteps/1.1-tasksteps.md), you will create the task steps for a predefined task.
+* In [exercise 1.2](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise1-TaskSteps/1.2-tasks.md), you will create three unique, specific tasks and then create the task steps for one of them.

 ## Exercise 2: Write clearly